theomarshanti/DatingApp/notes-1.md

  search of their DB to attack relatively simply.

 Hashing is good, but not enough on its own.
-So you need to add a Salt to the password before you hash it!
-A Salt is a randomly generated string that ensures the same clear-text password maps to different stored entries.
+So you need to add a `Salt` to the password before you hash it!
+A Salt is a randomly generated string that ensures that the same clear-text password maps to different stored entries.
 A salt is stored in the DB along with the result of the Hash Function.
 It prevents the same attack-vector of storing Hashes of commonly used passwords in a DB.
- That way __hackers cant determine if the same person uses the same password a cross diff systems!!!__
+ That way __hackers cant determine if the same person uses the same password across diff systems!!!__
-Hashed value = SHA256 (Salt value + Password)
+`Hashed value = SHA256 (Salt value + Password)`

 Back in the API, let's create a User Model to scaffold the User table for us!
 1) Create `Models/User.cs`